trapexit/mergerfs/mkdocs/docs/extended_usage_patterns.md

 storage would probably be the better solution.
-If you're going to use mergerfs there are other tactics that may help: spreading the data across filesystems (see the mergerfs.dup tool) and setting `func.open=rand`, using `symlinkify`, or using dm-cache or a similar technology to add tiered cache to the underlying device itself.
+If you're going to use mergerfs there are other tactics that may help: spreading the data across filesystems (see the mergerfs.dup tool) and setting `func.open=rand` or using dm-cache or a similar technology to add tiered cache to the underlying device itself.

 With #2 one could use a block cache solution as available via LVM and dm-cache but there is another solution which requires only mergerfs, a